 Let’s take a detailed look at the advantages that open source VoIP solutions offer.
 These advantages have become the reason why the demand for open source VoIP platforms has grown sky-high in recent years.

-Enjoy end to end customization
+Enjoy end-to-end customization

 In today’s personalization-driven marketplace, customization is something that every user seeks.
 Open source VoIP platforms offer developers the power to customize as per enterprise requirements.
 Also, using Asterisk, integrations can happen seamlessly with multiple software such as databases, CRM solutions, emails, click to dials, and presence applications.
 Also, most open-source platforms provide easy access to the Asterisk command-line interface where most customizability is configured.
 While proprietary VoIP applications also offer integrations, they are usually developed by the manufacturer.

-Get the best features at minimal cost
+Get the best features at a minimal cost

 Except for a license to use hardware or a server to run your software and a PSTN card to connect the outside networks, there is no cost incurred in using an open-source VoIP platform.
 Now let’s do a quick comparison with proprietary VoIP platforms.
 To use these commercialized solutions, enterprises need to pay a per-user license fee, concurrent call license fee, phone license fee and will have to purchase maintenance and support contracts.
 If you go the open source way, you simply skip shelling out these additional dollars.
 What’s more, if you need assistance, there are free as well as paid support options to take your pick.